 Do you know that this rock was the inspiration to create the famous dolls and what they are?

-– “Last weekend gone for a one day tour to Mahabalipuram / Mamallapuram, an UNESCO Heritage Site, 7th Century Built monuments & temples.
+– “Last weekend I went for a one day tour to Mahabalipuram / Mamallapuram, an UNESCO Heritage Site, 7th Century Built monuments & temples.
 It was wonderfully organized by KeyTerns team Srini and Balaji.
 The trip was curated by Vijay, a young Archaeologist, who explained the Pallava kingdom history in-depth in an awesome way.
-Even though I have been to Mahabalipuram / Mamallapuram earlier, But this trip was quite different.
-It was highly informative and so entertaining, learned loads of historical information about the Pallava kingdom, Mythology and their mind-blowing architectural style.
-Thanks and kudos to Keyterns team.” – Bala (http://casualwalker.com/pallava-kingdoms-mahabalipuram-mamallapuram-tour/)
+Even though I have been to Mahabalipuram / Mamallapuram earlier, this trip was quite different.
+It was highly informative and so entertaining, and I learned loads of historical information about the Pallava kingdom, Mythology and their mind-blowing architectural style.
+Thanks and kudos to the Keyterns team.” – Bala (http://casualwalker.com/pallava-kingdoms-mahabalipuram-mamallapuram-tour/)

-Inspired by: KeyTerns derives its name from super bird “Arctic Tern” that travels from Arctic to Antarctica covering around 90,000 km per year.
-In its lifetime, it travels 24 Lacs KM, which is equivalent to 3 times traveling to Moon and coming back.
+Inspired by: KeyTerns derives its name from the super bird “Arctic Tern” that travels from the Arctic to Antarctica covering around 90,000 km per year.

 #Mahabs, #Mahabalipuram, #Mamallapuram, #Pallava, #UNESCO, #ShoreTemple, #RockCut